RCA Model CT-100 Color Television (1954)

 a demo in a dealer's showroom.

-Of those, for reasons we'll explore later, only two or three dozen actually work.
+of those, for reasons we'll explore later, only a handful of sets actually work.

 Some CT-100 owners call themselves "custodians," underlining

 the importance of preserving these rare TVs.
 I certainly feel lucky to have one.

 The CT-100 was advertised by many local department stores around the country, but